-Pursuant to our Bylaws, our Board of Directors must consist of at least five directors, but the exact number is set by the Board.
-The Board of Directors currently has fixed the size of the Board of Directors at thirteen.
+Pursuant to our Charter, our Board of Directors must consist of at least five directors, but the exact number is set by a majority of the Board of Directors.
+The Board of Directors currently has fixed the size of the Board of

+Directors at 14.
 Except for Messrs.
-Hilton and White, who, on July 28, 2011, informed us of their decision not to stand for re-election at the 2011 Annual Meeting, all of the current members of our Board of Directors are nominees for re-election to the Board.
-Neither Mr. Hilton's nor Mr. White's decision is due to any disagreement with the Company on any matter relating to the Company's operations, policies, or practices.
-Prior to the Annual Meeting,

-Messrs.
-Hilton and White will resign, and the size of our Board of Directors will be set by action of our Board of Directors pursuant to our Bylaws at eleven directors, which is equal to the number of nominees for election by our Board of Directors.
+Dale, Lowery, Jones and Woodhouse, who have informed Cracker Barrel of their decision to retire and not to stand for election, all of the current members of our Board of Directors are nominees for election to the Board.
+None of the retiring directors' respective decisions are due to any disagreement with the Company on any matter relating to the Company's operations, policies, or practices.
+Prior to the Annual Meeting, Messrs.
+Dale, Lowery, Jones and Woodhouse will resign, and the size of our Board of Directors will be set at ten directors by action of our Board of Directors pursuant to our Bylaws.